Ishan1819/FSDL/README.md

 # DevOps - Laboratory

-Practical assignments for the Full Stack Development Laboratory course.
+Practical assignments for the DevOps Laboratory course.
 Each `a1`–`a4`, `A5`–`A7` folder is a self-contained assignment with its own README.

 ## Student Details